Bernoulli Operators and Dirichlet Series: Dirichlet series

 \begin{Rem} As pointed out in Remark \ref{rem-unq}, the data in the statement of Theorem \ref{t5} determines a formal Laurent expansion around $z=1$.
 The existence of a Dirichlet series specified by the data in Theorem \ref{t5} boils down to the study of the analytic properties of this formal Laurent expansion, specifically, whether it is the Laurent expansion around $z=1$ of some tame $\alpha(z)$.
 The problem of finding necessary or sufficient conditions for this to happen is akin to the classical converse theorems in the theory of L-functions \cites{Ham1, Ham2, Ham3, HecUbe, Wei, KMP}. \end{Rem}

 The results showing that the poles and residues of a Dirichlet series only depend on information about its holomorphic behavior around $z=1$ suggest that the third condition in the definition of a tame power series is not necessary for the existence of holomorphic continuation and the location of the poles.
 In what follows we show that this is indeed the case.
 Let $\eta(z)$ be a power series around $z=0$ that represents a function of one complex variable with the following properties \begin{itemize} \item $\eta(z)$ is holomorphic in $D(0,1)$; \item $\eta(z)$ has a pole at $z=1$ (of order $\nu\geq 0$). \end{itemize} We adopt the usual notation for the corresponding Dirichlet series $\Di_\eta(s,t)$, the operators $\A_\eta$, $\T_\eta$, and Bernoulli polynomials $B_\eta[n;t]=\T_\eta(t^n)$ as well as for the principal part $\eta_p$ and homomorphic part $\eta_h(z)$ of the Laurent expansion of $\eta(z)$ around $z=1$.
 Note that $\eta_h(z)$ represents a function that is holomorphic in $D(0,1)$ and around $z=1$ while $\eta_p(z)$ is tame.
-The following statement is likely known to specialists.
+The following statement is known to specialists (see e.g. \cite{EveMer}*{Theorem 3.3.4} or \S\ref{ow}).
+We include a proof for the reader's convenience.